CramBL/fastPASTA/README.md

 Releases and associated changelogs can be found at [releases](https://gitlab.cern.ch/mkonig/fastpasta/-/releases) or [CHANGELOG.md](CHANGELOG.md).

+See more example including advanced senarios in [examples document](examples.md).

 Looking for more details? see the [Documentation for developers](#documentation-for-developers) section.

 ## Purpose